Modus ponens: Explanation

+The first statement represents a general rule that holds for every object x.
+The second specifies that a particular object a possesses property P. From these two premises, we can logically infer the third statement, namely that object a also possesses property Q.

 In single-conclusion sequent calculi, modus ponens is the Cut rule.
 The cut-elimination theorem for a calculus says that every proof involving Cut can be transformed (generally, by a constructive method) into a proof without Cut, and hence that Cut is admissible.

 The Curry–Howard correspondence between proofs and programs relates modus ponens to function application: if f is a function of type P → Q and x is of type P, then f x is of type Q.

 In artificial intelligence, modus ponens is often called forward chaining.